MCDevKit/jsonte/README.md

 ### Notes

-All changes to `grammar/JsonTemplate.g4` must be compiled with `scripts/compile_antlr.ps1` before they can be used.
+Before any modifications to `grammar/JsonTemplate.g4` can be made, they must be compiled using the `scripts/compile_antlr.ps1` script.
-Due to the issue with generating the parser in Go, each new rule should be added to method `visit` in `jsonte/expression_visitor.go` manually.
+Due to an existing problem with the parser generation in Go, you will need to manually add each new rule to the `visit` method found in the `jsonte/expression_visitor.go` file.